oils-for-unix/oils/doc/variables.md

       setref out = '123'
     }

-## Procs Don't Use "Dynamic Scope"
+## Procs Don't Use "Dynamic Scope" for Name Lookup

 Dynamic scope means that a function **read and mutate** the locals of its caller, its caller's caller, and so forth.